amosjerbi/Zuz/romnix/README.md

 # ROMNix - RockNix ROM Management Tool

 ## Overview
-ROMNix is a shell script designed to automate the process of finding, downloading, and managing ROMs for the Rocknix gaming system.
-The script searches for ROMs based on user-defined search terms and downloads them to the appropriate platform-specific directories.
+ROMNix is a shell script that runs directly on rocknix from ports folder.
+It automates the process of finding, downloading, and managing ROMs for the Rocknix gaming system.
+The script searches for ROMs based on pre-defined search terms and downloads them to the appropriate platform-specific directories.

 ## Usage